 The hike to the viewpoint itself is an easy one that will take you less than 5 minutes to reach.
 While Arch Rock is not the most dramatic ocean vista you will find, it does provide one of the most open views of the horizon, making it a popular spot for night photography on the Oregon coast.

-Southern Oregon Coast Photography at Secret Beach
+🏖 Southern Oregon Coast Photography at Secret Beach

 While this is no longer much of a “hidden gem,” finding it can be difficult as it is not sign posted.

 This is my second-favorite location to shoot astrophotography on the Southern Oregon coast, but my absolute favorite is still a secret location known to very few (more on that below.)

 ⛰ Southern Oregon Coast Photography at Thunder Rock Cove

 If you walk the trail, you will find some awesome places to photograph sunset at the actual Thunder Rock cove.
 It is especially impressive at high tides when the waves smash the rocks and explode in ocean spray.

 I urge you not to take any of these in search of compositions you’ve seen on Instagram, or in hopes of putting yourself into the photo, as most of them are deceptively slippery and a fall would be fatal.

-Southern Oregon Coast Photography at Natural Bridges
+🎞 Southern Oregon Coast Photography at Natural Bridges

 The trail to the left takes you to a viewpoint of the Natural Bridges, which provides a beautiful composition for your image and aligns perfectly with the Milky Way core.

 The trail to the right, meanwhile, provides the best daytime views in my opinion.
 I attempted to perform some Oregon coast astrophotography from this other angle as well, but struggled to get enough light under the trees.

 ☀️ Southern Oregon Coast Photography at Thomas Creek Bridge

-There is nowhere to stop and take pictures along the Thomas Creek Bridge, bu there are pullouts on either side of it.
+There is nowhere to stop and take pictures along the Thomas Creek Bridge, but there are pullouts on either side of it.
 For this one, I recommend employing the drone for some aerial photography.